-http://zoo.cs.yale.edu/classes/cs427/2016f/
+https://zoo.cs.yale.edu/classes/cs427/2018f/

-Syllabus.
+- Svllabus.

-- ► The main textbook Exploring C++ by Alice Fischer.
+- ▶ One of the online textbooks, Exploring C++ by Alice Fischer.

-- Lecture notes.
+- Lecture notes

 - Code samples.

 - Homework assignments.

-The course uses classes\v2 for assignments and announcements.
+The course uses Canvas for assignments and announcements.
 It also contains some links to the main course website on the Zoo.